ssrwpo/ssr/README.md

 #### 2. By providing a synchronous `prepareStore` function to the component's `ssr` requirements

-Each component can provide SSR requirements which may include a function which hydrates the store:
+Each component can provide SSR requirements which may include a function which hydrates the store.
+Since this is a static function, it'll be hoisted up by the `connect` function too, so you need to have code that avoids the initialisation process being called twice.

+The advantage of this method is after `prepareStore` is called the component will be re-created with the updated store, and the tree walking will be able to continue into any sub-components rendered using this data.

 ````
 const prepareGlobalStores = (store) => {